 - Roast Leg of Lamb

 Roast leg of lamb may sound difficult but is just as simple to prepare as beef roast.
 Leg of lamb is a very tender dish and goes with many side dishes.
-This roast leg of lamb recipe is perfect for beginners.

 - Roast Turkey with Pomegranate Stuffing